Ambita/samhandling_megler_boligbyggelag_docs/README.md

 }
 ```

+#### Extra response fields specific for early clarification

+* utlysingssted (annonuncement location) - where the clarification is annonunced
+* utlysingsdato (annonuncement date) - when the clarification will be annonunced
+* meldefrist (deadline) - respondants need to report before this time

 When the process is done the final message is sent, summing up the result.
 Only two extra fields are added here.
 Number of interested parties and how long the advance clarification lasts.

 ```json